openbaton/docs/docs/vnfm-how-to-write.md

 At the moment, the main purpose of the VnfmHelper is to send messages to the NFVO and wait for the answer if needed.

-**Note** This class needs to be implemented in case you want to use only the vnfm-sdk and must be provided to the AbstarctVnfm.
+**Note** This class needs to be implemented in case you want to use only the vnfm-sdk and must be provided to the AbstractVnfm.

 #### Using plugins